Tsunami Debris On Alaska's Shores Like 'Standing In Landfill'

 The trash isn't just an eyesore.
 Pallister says birds, rodents and even bears are eating the pieces of foam.
 Chemicals are also a worry.
 Among the debris, Pallister finds containers that held kerosene, gas and other petroleum products.

 Sifting through the mess, he picks up a small blue bottle and unscrews the cap.

 Last summer, the state paid for an aerial survey to inspect 2,500 miles of Alaska's coastline.
-Elaine Busse Floyd, who's with the state's division of environmental health, says there was tsunami debris on every beach photographed.
+Elaine Busse Floyd, who's with the state's Department of Environmental Conservation, says there was tsunami debris on every beach photographed.

 But, officially, the National Oceanic and Atmospheric Administration recorded just five tsunami debris items in Alaska.
 The agency will only confirm an object if it has a unique identifier that can be traced back to Japan.

 Environmental activists and people like Pallister still maintain that the trash isn't being taken seriously enough.

 So far, there has been little money for cleanup.
 Alaska's congressional delegation is working to get federal funds, but tsunami debris cleanup money was recently stripped from a bill for Hurricane Sandy relief.

 Pallister admits that the tsunami debris doesn't have the visceral impact of the Exxon Valdez spill.
 There are no oiled otters or blackened coastlines.
 But the debris, he says, could be a big environmental disaster in the long run.

 "In a lot of ways, it's a lot worse than the oil spill," Pallister says, "both in the geographic scope of it and the chemicals that are coming with it.
 And who knows what the impacts are going to be?"